josdeweger-zz/SheetToObjects/README.md

 # SheetToObjects

 ## What is SheetToObjects?
-SheetToObjects is a library which aims to provide developers with an easy solution to map sheets (Google Sheets, Microsoft Excel, csv) to a model/POCO.
+SheetToObjects is a simple library which aims to provide developers with an easy solution to map sheets (Google Sheets, Microsoft Excel, csv) to a model/POCO.

 ## How does it work?
 The overall idea is to create a `SheetMapper` which is provided with a `MappingConfig` that specifies how the columns in a sheet correspond to properties on a specified class.
 Eventually the goal is to create several adapters for different kinds of data sources, which adapt the data from the source to a generic model containing basic rows with cells.
 Based on the `MappingConfig` this generic model can be converted to a list of models/POCO's.